meltoner/agrofelis/components/vehicle-forks/readme.md

 ## Back forks

-The back forks of the Agrofelis vehicle share a great percentage with the front forks.
-They differentiate by welding the half part of a hinge on their side as well as welding a lever where a liner actuator can push rotate the wheels at the desired degree.
+The back forks of the Agrofelis vehicle are almost the same with the front forks.
+They differentiate by welding the half part of a hinge on their side as well as welding a lever where a linear actuator can push-rotate the wheels at the desired degree.
 The back fork schematic and dimensions are encoded by the following diagram.

 ![Back fork dimensions](_figures/vehicle-forks-07-back-fork-dimensions.png)